-As mentioned before, traditional CAM tools focus on machine-instructions, and fail to deliver instructions to humans who use the resulting artifacts and/or control the machines.
-We therefore propose \textit{human-centred CAM workflows} which contains machine-instructions complemented with interactive guidance for users.

-Figure~\ref{fig:Interactive Guide} shows such guidance, click through the different steps which allows them to follow the assembly process at their own pace and go back if they missed a step. (a)~This assembly guide includes textual information, detailing how to assemble each component, with tracks and tips highlighted to ensure clarity. (b)~Additionally, the guide includes links to external resources, such as YouTube tutorials, for in-depth guidance on the specific technique or examples of similar processes.
+Figure~\ref{fig:Interactive Guide} shows such guidance; users click through the steps one at a time. (a)~This guide includes textual information, detailing how to assemble each component, with tips highlighted to ensure clarity. (b)~Additionally, the guide includes links to external resources, such as YouTube tutorials, for in-depth guidance on the specific technique or examples of similar processes.
 These guides are currently not specific to the user's design; they serve as a general explanation of the workflow.
 Future work could explore how to leverage dynamic rendering techniques to contextualize these instructions for the model at hand.